Product Name: VyprVPN

 VyprVPN has kept its cards pretty close to its chest regarding torrenting.

-In their help centre, there is a single article which briefly states that because VyprVPN doesn't monitor user activity and treats all traffic the same, Torrenting is permitted.
+In their help centre, there is a single article that briefly states that because VyprVPN doesn't monitor user activity and treats all traffic the same, Torrenting is permitted.

 It noticeably does not explicitly state this however and the slightly grudging tone of this response is a less-than-subtle hint of their real views.